Defining sustainable packaging

 Understanding sustainability and how it impacts your organisation

-But what is sustainable packaging?
+But what exactly is sustainable packaging?

 Sustainable packaging minimises environmental impact whilst maintaining its functional requirement.
 It can take the form of recyclable or reusable packs or involve reducing material and resource use.
-All forms of packaging – used to present, protect, ship or store products – can be sustainable if designed correctly.
+All forms of packaging – used to present, protect, ship, or store products – can be sustainable if designed correctly.

-Packaging, of course, plays a crucial role in modern life.
-And as a responsible packaging supplier, GWP aims to present you with the facts and an honest, balanced point of view in this guide and its related articles.
+Packaging, of course, plays a crucial role in modern life, and as a responsible packaging supplier, GWP aims to present you with the facts and an honest, balanced point of view in this guide and its related articles.

 This open and unbiased approach allows you to make an informed decision on the most suitable eco-friendly packaging option for your business, your customers, and the wider environment.